 3.12 Ineligible Receiver A receiver may be deemed ineligible if he steps out of bounds, and fails to re-establish himself by touching an opponent.
 If the ineligible receiver were to catch a ball, it would result in a loss of down for the offense.

 Section 4 – Defensive Penalties

-4.1 Offside A defensive player who crosses the line of scrimmage prior to the 5 (seven) ‘steamboat’ count as counted by the referee, or prior to the snap of the ball, will be deemed offside.
+4.1 Offside A defensive player who crosses the line of scrimmage prior to the 5 (five) ‘steamboat’ count as counted by the referee, or prior to the snap of the ball, will be deemed offside.
 The ball will be advanced to the next pylon OR the offensive team can choose to decline the penalty and continue with the next down from the spot where the play ended.

 4.2 Holding A defensive player may not grab/hold onto the opponent or any equipment he may be wearing.
 If such holding occurs PRIOR to the ball being thrown, the ball will be advanced to the next pylon and the offense will get to replay the down.
 If such an infraction occurs AFTER the catch, the ball will be advanced to the next pylon and the down will be re-played.
 If the defensive player holds the opponent jersey, and let’s go without impeding progress of the receiver, referee may deem no penalty in this situation.

 4.2.1 If during an attempt to strip the ball carrier of the ball it is deemed that he defender is impeding the forward progress of the ball carrier, a holding penalty will be called.